awensaunders/awensaunders.github.io/_posts/2016-05-25-HDMI-Audio-EDID.md

 After running this script (as root) and verifying the results with `i2cdump`, I was confident that the EDID had been changed correctly.
 I removed all of the excess optical audio cables from my system, and I can now switch between all of my A/V sources with just one button.

+> Disclaimer: changing EEPROM settings on your device is somewhat risky, and will absolutely void your warranty.
+If you want a turnkey solution, something like the [Dr. HDMI](https://www.hdfury.com/shop/otherhdfuryhardware/dr-hdmi/) might be more to your liking.
+I have no affiliation with HDFury, and am only linking to them as an alternative option.

 *[E-EDID]: Enhanced Extended Display Identification Data *[DDC]: Display Data Channel
 *[SAD]: Short Audio Descriptor